xpqz/documentation/windows-installation-and-configuration/docs/configuration-files.md

 When Dyalog starts, it derives the name of the application configuration file as follows:

 - The name in the configuration parameter ConfigFile if it is set, otherwise
-- The name of the workspace or script loaded at start-up using the Load parameter, with the extension replaced by .dcfg, if that file exists, otherwise
+- The name of the workspace or script loaded at start-up using the Load parameter, with the extension replaced by `.dcfg`, if that file exists, otherwise
 - Nothing.

 ### User Configuration File